mesonbuild/meson-python/docs/reference/meson-compatibility.rst

    and similar installation functions.
 On older Meson versions, these arguments have no effect.

+.. option:: 1.2.0

+   Meson 1.2.0 or later is required to support the ``--skip-subprojects`` option that can be passed to ``meson install`` to not include files installed by some or all subprojects in the Python wheel.

 .. option:: 1.2.3

    Meson 1.2.3 or later is required to support Python 3.12 or later.